 If the total loss is due to a collision, an at-fault one at that, then expect that the increase will be big.
 Being the one who caused the accident will imply that you are not a safe driver.
 Nonetheless, if another driver is the one responsible, then the possibility of seeing an increase in your rates is relatively low.

 Those people who have accident forgiveness in their policy are lucky.
-If it is their first time to get into an accident, their insurer may forgive it and brush it off.
+If it is their first time getting into an accident, their insurer may forgive it and brush it off.
 However, it is not available to all.
 Some insurance companies allow their customers to purchase accident forgiveness.
 On the other hand, some grant it to their long-time customers.

 What are some ways to lower my rates?